mattweale/azure-s2s-cross-vnet/README.md

 Verify these resources are present in the portal.

 Credentials are identical for both VMs:
-- User name: AdminUser
+- User name: adminuser
 - Password: Pa55w0rd123!

 ## Delete all resources

-Delete the tf-app-gw-lab-rg resource groups.
+Delete both the tf-s2s-cross-vnet-lab-local-rg and tf-s2s-cross-vnet-lab-remote-rg resource groups.
 This may take up to 20 minutes to complete.
 Check back to verify that all resources have indeed been deleted.

-In Cloud Shell, delete the azure-hub-spoke-app-gateway directory:
+In Cloud Shell, delete the azure-s2s-cross-vnet directory:

 `rm -rf azure-s2s-cross-vnet`